 The impact of premature birth on society

 Premature birth is birth that happens too soon, before 37 weeks.
 Babies born this early may have more health problems or may need to stay in the hospital longer than babies born later.
-Each year In the United States, nearly half a million babies—about 1 in 9—are born prematurely.
+Each year in the United States, about 380,000 babies (about 1 in 10 babies) are born prematurely.

 Prematurity can cause long-term health problems for babies throughout their lives.
 This can have long-lasting financial effects and can affect a person’s education and ability to work.